This article is part of our “Business Startup Guide” – a curated list of our articles that will get you up and running in no time!

 For more on small business financials, check out these resources:

 - The Key Elements of the Financial Plan

-- The Complete Guide to Understanding Cash Flow
+- How to Forecast Cash Flow

 Do you have more questions about balance sheets?
 Let me know in the comments below!